SHG 700 : Batch 7 ; ETA Shipping ~ Mid Nov 2025

 Simply put: no other mount on the market matches the level of finish and precision that we achieve.
 Period.

-FRAM memory and a physical RA brake keep your gear safe and convenience.
+FRAM memory and a physical RA brake keep your gear safe and convenient.

 Ever had your setup sag helplessly when the power dies?
 With the SAL-33, that nightmare ends.
 A physical RA brake locks your payload in place, while back-EMF braking on DEC ensures safety across both axes.